Ila-bura/friends-trivia/README.md

 ### Solved Bugs

+While writing the code to implement the Next button I came across the following error: ["TypeError: Cannot set properties of null"](https://bobbyhadz.com/blog/javascript-cannot-set-property-innerhtml-of-null).
+After researching the issue online, I identified the reason and fixed it: The Next button had a "btn-next" class instead of a "btn-next" id.

 ### Known Bugs

 - A warning message is displayed in the console on the live page when testing with Lighthouse.
-After researching the matter, the error appears to be related to teh fact that GitHub hosted pages disable Google's 3rd party cookie alternative FLoC, which then throws this error.
-The error doesn't affect the website in any way.
+After researching the matter, the error appears to be related to the fact that GitHub hosted pages disable Google's third party cookie alternative FLoC, which throws this error.
+The error does not affect the website in any way.

   ![Console warning](assets/images/images-readme/console.warning.png)